treeform/jsony/README.md

 ### `proc newHook()` Can be used to populate default values.

 Sometimes the absence of a field means it should have a default value.
 Normally this would just be Nim's default value for the variable type but that isn't always what you want.
-With the newHook() you can set initialize the object your defaults before the main parsing happens.
+With the newHook() you can initialize the object's defaults before the main parsing happens.

 ```nim
 type